- Set Your Scale

-The scale menu is available in the Status Bar toggles in AutoCAD or F/X CAD 2015.
+The scale menu is available in the Status Bar toggles.

-In our example, we will set our Paper Space scale to 3/32" = 1'-0" to match the scale we've set in the Plot Scale dialog box.
+In our example, we'll set our Paper Space scale to 3/32" = 1'-0" to match the scale we've set in the Plot Scale dialog box.

 Create or Place Your Scale Bar Block